Local Government Elections

 • Mr Jones lives in Bunbury.
 He is on the State Electoral Roll for his address in Bunbury.
 He owns a property in Esperance and as he’s an Australian Citizen he can enrol to vote in the Shire of Esperance elections.
 He is also eligible to vote in City of Bunbury council elections (via the City of Bunbury’s District Roll).

 • There are four registered owners who co-own a property in the Town Ward of the Shire of Esperance.
 All owners live and are registered voters in the Rural Ward.
-They are eligible to nominate 2 co-owners to receive a Town Ward vote for the town property.
+They are eligible to nominate two co-owners to receive a Town Ward vote for the town property.
 The nomination must be signed by all or a majority of the co-owners.

 • Mr & Mrs Green have a Super Fund (Greens Family Super Fund Pty Ltd) which is listed as the owner of several properties within both the Town and Rural wards.
 Mr & Mrs Green are registered in the Town Ward to vote and wish to apply for a Rural Ward vote.
 As the rural property is under the Greens Family Super Fund Pty Ltd (which only has the Greens as directors) they must nominate each other to be able to enrol for the Rural Ward vote.